demery12/demery12.github.io/index.md

 ## [Ticha]()

 Ticha is a linguistics project that focuses on the Colonial Zapotec Language.
-You can check out [the site](https://ticha.haverford.edu/en/) it's one of my favorites.
-I didn't contribute to this one as much as the previous, but I did one huge part of it.
+You can check out [the site](https://ticha.haverford.edu/en/) it's probably my favorite.
+I might like it so much because I didn't contribute to this one as much as the previous, but I did have one huge part in it.
 It was also my crowning achievment in messy code.
+I present to you [ticha\_magic.py](https://github.com/HCDigitalScholarship/ticha-django-site/blob/3bc7a54edd393495098cfe9657da7775c076df1d/zapotexts/ticha_magic.py).
+I wouldn't try to read that, it would be a huge waste of time and a real headache to follow, but it basically is an xml parser that, following a lot of specific rules, converts that XML to HTML.
+My bosses were actually _really_ impressed with this and in fairness it was really hard.
+But it is just so messy, I don't feel that good about it.
+The DS student that has done most of this project somewhat tenatively confronted me about updating ticha\_magic.py and making it a lot neater.
+I think he was worried about stepping on my toes, which I appreciate, but there was also no one in the world that thought it needed to be updated more.
+I also thought it was a one in done senario where we run this script on our one ridiculously long XML file and then that's it, but apparently that was not the case.
+With all that being said, it was still a pretty impressive feat.
+And it worked!

 ```